thinkphp/Newsletter-Subscription-API/README.md

-### Comprehensive documentation for my Newsletter API
+# Comprehensive documentation for my Newsletter API

-# Newsletter API Documentation

 A robust PHP-based Newsletter API built with MySQLi for managing email subscriptions.
 This API provides complete CRUD operations for newsletter management with a beautiful admin interface.